Soil Health Analysis

 Arylsulfatase (ARS) releases sulfates from ester sulfates in the soil.
 Ester sulfates represent a large proportion of organic sulfur in soils, requiring ARS activity to release sulfates for plant uptake and can indicate sulfur cycling in the soil.

-Wet aggregate stability is a necessary physical soil property that can indicate a soil’s ability to resist disturbances from physical and chemical forces, store water, allow the movement of air and water and influence the growth and form of roots.
-This method tests the stability of one class of aggregates (1 – 2 mm) that are strongly impacted by soil management strategies.
-In addition to the stability of the aggregate class, the bulk amount of aggregates within the sample is also tested.
+Wet aggregate stability is a necessary physical soil property that can indicate a soil’s ability to resist disturbances from physical and chemical forces, store water, allow the movement of air and water, and influence the growth and form of roots.
+This method tests the stability of two classes of aggregates: macroaggregates (2mm – 0.25 mm) and microaggrgates (0.25 mm – 0.053 mm) and provides an overall aggregation percentage.

 Water Holding Capacity (WHC) measures the field capacity and wilting point of a soil to provide an estimate of the quantity of water that may be available to crops.
 This soil property is strongly influenced by soil texture and organic matter and can be a valuable tool in water management strategies.